Carol Lynn Pearson’s Finding Mother God: Poems to Heal the World

 Lord save me from the anti-clichés.

 No, the truth is, I wanted friends, desperately.
-And according to my memory, not social media, I had very few to no real friends, likely because I was obnoxious, incorrigible—and again, this word has been used as a “backhanded criticism,” the opposite of the backhanded compliment, aka a “humble brag,” and I am not bragging, humbly or otherwise, here.
+And according to my memory, not social media, I had very few to no real friends, likely because I was full of creative energy, obnoxious, and incorrigible—another word that serves as a “humble brag” rather than a “backhanded compliment”—but I’m not bragging, humbly or otherwise, here.

-I was weird, the neighborhood kids didn’t like me, the kids in my neighborhood Mormon ward weren’t often allowed to play with me, and the ones who did likely lived to regret it.
-Their parents didn’t like me, and a kid feels that, remembers that.
-I know, because I remember the parents who did, and thank you Ann Robertson, among others, for being one of those.
+Basically, I was weird, the neighborhood kids didn’t like me.
+The kids in my neighborhood Mormon ward weren’t often allowed to play with me, and the ones who did likely regretted it.
+Their parents didn’t like me—a kid senses that, picks up on it, and remembers.
+I know, because I remember the parents/adults in my ward who did like me (thank you Sister Robertson, among others, for being one of those.)
+They played a vital role in my “okayness” throughout my childhood and teen years.

 And so I read books.

-My mom had inadvertently taught me to read, not by reading TO me, although I’m sure she and all my older siblings did.
-I had records of stories I’d listen to and follow along and a brrrrinnnnnng sound telling me when to turn the page.
+My mom had inadvertently taught me to read, not by reading TO me, although she and all my older siblings read to me for as long as they could put up with it.
+I had records (LPs) of stories I’d listen to and follow along and a brrrrinnnnnng sound told me when to turn the page.

 To me, memories are like a pure white wedding dress taken out of it’s protective hanging cover.
 Hold the train as best you can, but to get from here to there, the dress will drag through the dirt, debris, and other detritus, leaving marks on the underside or even the hem.